-As the county's primary water wholesaler, the water district makes sure there is enough clean, safe water for homes and businesses.
-To finance this monumental task, the water district collects revenue, primarily from property taxes, well owners, agricultural water customers and water retailers, such as San Jose Water Company.
+As the county's primary water wholesaler, Valley Water makes sure there is enough clean, safe water for homes and businesses.
+To finance this monumental task, Valley Water collects revenue, primarily from property taxes, well owners, agricultural water customers and water retailers, such as San Jose Water Company.

 Most county residents do not pay a bill directly to the Santa Clara Valley Water District, instead they pay their local water retailers.
-The cost local residents pay the retailers, however, is affected by the cost to the district of supplying that water.
+The cost local residents pay the retailers, however, is affected by the cost to Valley Water of supplying that water.

-To avoid large charge increases in any year, the water district develops 10-year projections so that charges can be increased gradually when needed.
+To avoid large charge increases in any year, Valley Water develops 10-year projections so that charges can be increased gradually when needed.

-- Each year the water district conducts a public review process to set water charges for the coming year.
-Information about the coming year's process will be posted in February
+- Each year Valley Water conducts a public review process to set water charges for the coming year.
+Information about the recent process is here

 What are the current water charges?